 Fact is, these two groups of plant-based oils are named quite literally.
 They also happen to go together better than bubbles and baths, and their combined powers can do absolute wonders for the skin.
-Taking advantage of those blissful benefits is easy – with a little know-how, of course.

-And with that, we're going to school you on essential and carrier oils, how they differ, which are best for skin, and what they can do for you!
+Let’s talk about essential and carrier oils, how they differ, which are best for skin, and what they can do for you!
 Ready to reap some radiant rewards?

 IN A NUTSHELL

 Main Takeaways: Bursting with nutritive compounds and derived from natural botanicals, essential and carrier oils are a staple for healthy skin.
-Thick, moisturizing carrier oils act as the perfect vehicle for highly concentrated essential oils to hitch a ride – diluting them in the process to make them safer for skin.
+Thicker moisturizing carrier oils act as the perfect vehicle for highly concentrated essential oils to hitch a ride – diluting them in the process to make them safer for skin.

 Good to Know: Essential oils are very potent, and some are even toxic to humans and pets in high doses.
 A little goes a long way with these, especially when thinned with a nourishing carrier oil.